mariaangelicataylor/TrafficLightsDetector/Readme.md

 ./darknet detect cfg/yolov3.cfg yolov3.weights data/dog.jpg
 ```

 A result image will appear and we can see that YOLO found a dog, a bicycle and a truck.
 YOLO can be used for multiple images, with webcam and videos.
-I will not go into details here as you can follow the original YOLO website so I would like to show you how to prepare the dataset and train it.

 ## Preparing the Dataset for Traning